zelix-lang/Zelix/SECURITY.md

 - Any security vulnerability that is the result of the points mentioned in the **NOT tied to** section.

 > In case of a vulnerability that is caused by a third-party library, please report it to the library's maintainers.
-> Fluent will update this library as soon as they release a fix, please do not report this kind of vulnerabilities to us.
+> Zelix will update this library as soon as they release a fix, please do not report this kind of vulnerabilities to us.

 ---